 We can base depression on environmental factors, genetics, trauma, and more.
 A pill doesn’t know the cause.
 While it changes the brain’s chemistry, it’s not rooted in the actual cause and why depression is present.
 And yes, while antidepressants are important in treatment, it is important that you don’t use them alone.

 As mentioned, depression isn’t curable, but it is treatable.
 And treatment can make an enormous difference in repeat episodes.
 Antidepressants are one form of treatment that a doctor may choose.
 These work fairly fast to help you feel better.
 In approximately two to four weeks, you should notice some kind of difference in how you feel.
 The type of antidepressant depends on what your doctor feels is best for your needs.

 While you may fear that antidepressants may make you feel like a zombie or not yourself, as your body adjusts to them, this feeling should go away.

-Therapy is imperative as well.
+Therapy is imperative as well through a residential mental health facility in Florida.
 As discussed, it is not enough to take antidepressants without learning more about the root cause of your depression.
 Antidepressants will help, but for better healing, counseling makes sense.
 Your doctor may advise you to join group counseling or family counseling.
 There are holistic treatment plans too such as music therapy and adventure therapy.

-At Mending Fences, we focus on your needs.
-We customize each plan for the individual, and we work with you to ensure a healthier lifestyle with healing and serenity.
-If you or a loved one suffers from depression, reach out to us so we can help.
+At Transformations Mending Fences, we focus on your needs.
+We customize each plan for the individual, and we work with you to ensure a healthier lifestyle with healing and serenity for your physical and mental health.
+If you or a loved one suffers from depression or co-occurring addiction, reach out to us so we can help.